garretbs/SR-Extractor/docs/index.md

 ## Some last things
 I've dumped a lot of information on you so far.
 The payoff is soon.
 We just have some miscellaneous last bits of evidence to examine.

-* Unique to the PS2/PSP collection are weird audio issues.
+* Unique to the PS2/PSP collection are weird audio and graphical issues.
 These aren't simple glitches.
 When you get speed shoes in the two Sonic games, the music does not speed up like it should.
 The special stage music doesn't play at all.
 Some sound effects in Ristar are completely different from what they should be.
 Other Genesis compilation releases have no unique game glitches that I know of.
 * Sonic the Hedgehog 3 is mysteriously absent in the PS2/PSP versions, but not the PS3 version.
 Note that Sonic 3 (& Knuckles) has notorious legal issues that prevent it from being released with alterations in any way.
 It only appears in forms of raw emulation.
 Pick any rerelease including Sonic 3, and you will find that it is 1:1 with the original game.
 Pick any rerelease compilation with some new features—3D Genesis titles on 3DS, Sega Genesis Classics with online functionality on PS4/XB1/PC—and Sonic 3 will be missing.

 And to review: